French Onion Chicken Sandwiches

 Toward the end of my advertising career, I traveled for a client meeting to a nondescript nowhere city in the Midwest.
-I was forced to endure an awkward coworker/client dinner at a steakhouse, where I witnessed a coworker request “French Onion Soup…..but I don’t want the onions.
+I was forced to endure an awkward coworker/client dinner at a steakhouse, where I witnessed a coworker request “French onion soup . . . but I don’t want the onions.
 Can you strain those out, and just give me the broth?”

-The onions can be caramelized up to three days in advance and just kept in the fridge until the party starts, when you can gently reheat them in either a microwave or a small pan on the grill.
-Grill up your chicken, then top it with Swiss cheese and the onions for hearty french onion chicken sandwiches that taste like soup!
+The onions can be caramelized up to three days in advance and just kept in the fridge until you’re ready to serve, when you can gently reheat them in either a microwave or a small pan on the grill (you can do the same thing with my turkey and ham sliders).

 French Onion Chicken Sandwiches